DomVinyard/mars-robots/README.md

 ## Todo

-I ended up spending a few hours on this, if I had a few extra hours I would prioritise the following.
+I ended up spending a few hours on this, if I had a few extra hours I would prioritise the following:

 - Better typing.
 Large parts of the codebase are untyped with extensive use of the `any` keyword, these should all be typed properly.
 - Validation, if the input is not in the correct format the app will crash ungracefully.